Bug report #15296

 |Affected QGIS version:||2.16.0||Regression?:||No|

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||23230|

 When I switch 'Merge connected lines' on, I do not expect less distinct labels.
 In the screenshots look at 'Vengraven', 'Mertenshof' and 'Geertshof'.

 I did some testing (see attached text file) and it appears that the merged lines are shorter than the sum of the parts.
 More specifically, it appears that the last line segment is not accounted for.

-#4 Updated by Frits van Veen about 4 years ago
+#4 Updated by Frits van Veen over 6 years ago

 - File 2016-07-20_06_48_04-QGIS_fd88d91_-_Top10NL.png added